zowe/zowe.github.io/download.md

 {% endif %}
 <p>
 <i>
-* Please note the Zowe binaries are made available to you by Zowe Binary Projects a Series of LF Projects, LLC, and not by The Linux Foundation or the Open Mainframe Project.
+* Please note that the Zowe binaries are made available to you by Zowe Binary Projects a Series of LF Projects, LLC, and not by The Linux Foundation or the Open Mainframe Project.
 </i></p>
 </section>